defold/doc/docs/en/manuals/extensions.md

 : This optional folder contains additional files used in the build or bundling process.
 See below for details.

 *res*
 : This optional folder contains any extra resources that the extension depends on.
-Resource files should be placed in subfolders named by `platform`, or `architecture-platform` just as the "lib" subfolders.
+Resource files should be placed in subfolders named by `platform`, or `architecture-platform` just as the `lib` subfolders.
 A subfolder `common` is also allowed, containing resource files common for all platforms.

 ### Manifest files